vacp2p/rfc/content/docs/rfcs/35/README.md

 ## After-handshake

-During the initial 1-RTT communication, handshake messages can be linked to the respective parties through the `contentTopic` employed for such communication (the `contentTopic` where the first handshake message is exchanged is public and associated to the recipient identity, while
+During the initial 1-RTT communication, handshake messages [can be linked](#Content-Topics-of-Noise-Handshake-Messages) to the respective parties through the `contentTopic` employed for such communication

 After a handshake is completed, parties SHOULD derive from their shared secret key (preferably using `HKDF`) a new random `contentTopic`